What Is Compersion? The Polyamory Practice For Rethinking Jealousy

 It's about how people in these types of open relationships deal with jealousy.

 The concept is called compersion.

-What is compersion in poly?
-The word compersion can loosely be thought of as the opposite of jealousy.
-Instead of feeling upset or threatened when your partner romantically or sexually interacts with another person, you feel an earnest sense of happiness for them.
+The word compersion is loosely defined as the opposite of jealousy.
+Instead of feeling upset or threatened when your partner romantically or sexually interacts with another person, you feel a sense of happiness for them.

 Consider how you usually feel when your partner gets a big promotion at work or accomplishes a new fitness goal, or how you feel when your best friend tells you about a new guy they've been dating that they're really clicking with: You're genuinely, totally stoked for them, right?
 This is an instinctual feeling for most of us.
 Now apply that to when your partner is having fun flirting with (or sleeping with) a new flame that's not you.
 Instead of sparking jealousy, it sparks earnest empathetic joy.
 That's compersion.